Uniform Substitution for Dynamic Logic with Communicating Hybrid Programs: Uniform Substitution for

 \iflongversion Variations are monotone in the set $\jointTaboo$, \iest if $\pstate{v}$ is a $\jointTaboo_0$-variation of $\pstate{w}$ and $\jointTaboo_0 \subseteq \jointTaboo_1$, then $\pstate{v}$ is a $\jointTaboo_1$-variation of $\pstate{w}$. \todo{Transitive and monotone} \else\fi

-The proofs of \rref{lem:unisubs_term} and \ref{lem:unisubs_fml_prog} follow a lexicographic induction on the structure of substitution and term, formula, or program.
-In \rref{lem:unisubs_fml_prog}, the structure is even mutual for formulas and programs.
+The proofs of \rref{lem:unisubs_term} and \ref{lem:unisubs_fml_prog} follow a lexicographic induction on the structure of substitution, and term, formula, or program.
+In \rref{lem:unisubs_fml_prog}, the induction is mutual for formulas and programs.

 \begin{lemma}[Semantic uniform substitution] The term $\expr$ evaluates equally over $\jointTaboo$-variations under uniform substitution $\usTaboo{}$ and adjoint interpretation $\interadj$, \iest $\sem{\usTabooOp{}{\expr}}{\lstate{v}} = \sem{\expr}{\lstateadj{v}}$ for all $\jointTaboo$-variations $\pstate{v}$ of $\varioOrigin$. \end{lemma}